 db.save_local(index)

-In fact, it was not a good choice for the purpose because ADA’s dimensions cannot be reduced unlike the small model (to 256, for example) which is additionally faster and less expensive.
+In fact, it was not a good choice for this purpose because ADA’s dimensions cannot be reduced, unlike the small model (to 256, for example), which is also faster and less expensive.

-So it I built the same solution again, I would consider not to use FAISS and text-embedding-ada.
+So if I built the same solution again, I would consider not using FAISS and text-embedding-ada.

 Without OpenAI?